IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 -  Compare the values
 -  Evaluate who won the round
 -  Incroment the score of the winner of the round
--  Evaluate who won the best of 5 games
+-  Evaluate who won the best of five games
--  Reset the score after 5 games
+-  Reset the score after five games

 ## Structure